Kevin Long (running back)

-Kevin Fernando Long (born January 20, 1955) is a former American football running back who played in the National Football League (NFL) and the United States Football League (USFL).
+Kevin Fernando Long (January 20, 1955 – September 10, 2024) was an American professional football player who was a running back in the National Football League (NFL) and United States Football League (USFL).
+He played college football for the South Carolina Gamecocks.

 College

-Kevin Long attended University of South Carolina and was a standout fullback for the Gamecocks.
-He rushed for 2,372 yards, 8th overall on Carolina's all-time list as of 2006.
+Long attended the University of South Carolina and was a standout fullback for the Gamecocks.
+He rushed for 2,372 yards, ranked eighth overall on Carolina's all-time list as of 2006.
 His average per rush was 5.3 yards and he was the first Gamecock player to compile 1,000 yards in a season (1975).
-In 2002, Kevin was inducted into the University of South Carolina Athletic Hall of Fame, and in 2003, into the State of South Carolina Athletic Hall of Fame.
+In 2002, Long was inducted into the University of South Carolina Athletic Hall of Fame, and in 2003, into the State of South Carolina Athletic Hall of Fame.

 NFL/USFL

-Kevin was drafted in the 7th round (195th overall) by the New York Jets in the 1977 NFL Draft and played five solid seasons for the Jets, until 1981.
+Long was selected in the 7th round (195th overall) by the New York Jets in the 1977 NFL draft and played five solid seasons for the Jets, until 1981.
 However, he is probably best remembered as a former USFL player.
 He played three seasons in the newly formed league, first for the Chicago Blitz in 1983, and then for the Arizona Wranglers in 1984.
 Due to the full-team trade that occurred during the first off-season between Chicago and Arizona, the 1984 Arizona team was basically the same team that had played in Chicago in 1983.
-After the 1984 season, Arizona then merged with the Oklahoma Outlaws franchise, and Kevin played for the new Arizona Outlaws team in 1985.
+After the 1984 season, Arizona then merged with the Oklahoma Outlaws franchise, and he played for the new Arizona Outlaws team in 1985.